Drassil/git-wiki-theme/docs/gossip_menu_option.md

 If value is -1 then it is just a place holder until proper data are found on WDBs.

-If value is [-Client Build](http://archive.trinitycore.info/DB:Auth:realmlist#gamebuild "DB:Auth:realmlist") then it was parsed with WDB files from that specific [client build](http://archive.trinitycore.info/DB:Auth:realmlist#gamebuild "DB:Auth:realmlist") and manually edited later for some special necessity.
+If value is [client Build](http://www.azerothcore.org/wiki/realmlist#gamebuild) then it was parsed with WDB files from that specific client build and manually edited later for some special necessity.